lambert-x/AR_Project/README.txt

-All the files are followed with the tutorial which have the scene and could be directly build and run with the HoloLens Emulator.
+All the files are followed with the tutorial which have the scene and could be directly build with macOS and run on iOS 13.4.1.

 *****************************
 System: